s1aro0/my-tasks-calendar/README.md

 # My Tasks Calendar

-A clean and minimal calendar-based task planner built with HTML, CSS, and JavaScript.
-The app lets users select a day from the calendar, add tasks, mark them as completed, and track remaining tasks directly from the calendar.
+A clean, minimal calendar-based task planner built with vanilla HTML, CSS, and JavaScript.
+Select a day, add your tasks, mark them complete, and keep track of what's left — all from a single, distraction-free calendar view.

 ## Features